 When I was still subject to abuse, and while first starting on my journey of recovery I suffered from anxiety and panic attacks fairly regularly.
 A few years in though, I am far more capable of managing my emotions.
 When I feel the tension build or notice I am responding from redundant behavioral patterns, I take a step back.
 I meditate, make sure I eat right, go for extra walks, analyze what is bothering me, and take action about that.
 Some days are easier than others, but in general, I can keep myself from really losing myself in an anxiety attack.

-Recently though, I was under a lot of stress.
+A few years ago, well into my healing journey, I was under a lot of stress.
 I was moving house, so the stress could not be ignored, postponed or otherwise mitigated – it just WAS.
 Steep deadlines, lots of financial stress and just plain old hard work… it was all part of the deal.
 I felt like I was losing my mind!
-I was weeping (like really, crying just does not cover it), I was doubting my ability, I was losing sleep, my appetite (which is a freaking first) and felt like I was going to be sick (for days).
+I was weeping (like really, crying just does not cover it), I was doubting my ability, I was losing sleep, losing my appetite (which is a freaking first) and felt like I was going to be sick (for days).

-The learning and understanding that I gained in the last years of healing and recovery, helped me to gain a deeper understanding of what was really going on.
+The learning and understanding that I gained during my years of healing and recovery, helped me to gain a deeper understanding of what was really going on.
 It helped me reach out to fellow survivors and understand the chaos, even as it was happening.
-That understanding then made it easier to see the emotional upheaval apart from the stress of what was happening in my life.
-As a result I was able to power through the “hard work” part of the stress more effectively.
+That understanding then made it easier to see the emotional upheaval, apart from the stress of what was happening in my life.
+As a result, I was able to power through the “hard work” part of the stress more effectively.